David Marshall Williams: Movie fame

 In 1952, MGM released the film Carbine Williams starring James Stewart as Williams with Jean Hagen as his wife, Maggie.
 The movie details Williams's life from his discharge from the Navy to his release from prison.
 The movie premiered April 24, 1952, at the Colony Theater in Fayetteville, North Carolina.
 After the premier, Williams traveled the country, appearing where the film was shown and offering autographs and photographs.

 The story presented in the movie Carbine Williams was entertainment based on the story as told to MGM's producers by David Marshall Williams, verbally, in writing, and as a technical consultant during the production of the movie.
 The original movie script is archived within the MGM Collection by the Academy of Motion Pictures Arts and Sciences, Special Collections, Margaret Herrick Library, Beverly Hills, California.
 A cover page indicates the script was prepared by a member of the MGM script department on March 15, 1951.
 The script consists of two documents: The Williams Story by David Marshall Williams (copyrighted by Williams February 9, 1951 - Copyright AA0000174857) and Army Carbine: The Rifle that was Born in Prison by David Marshall Williams "as told to B. Fay Ridenour".

 The original story of the Army Carbine: The Rifle that was Born in Prison, as authored by Williams and told by Ridenour, a newspaper reporter for The Charlotte Observer, was published prior to the creation of the movie script by The Charlotte Observer on February 25, 1951.
 The article includes an introduction by Ridenour declaring the article to be a correct accounting of events.
 Within the article, Williams is quoted as stating: "In 1939, I went to work for Winchester and it was while working for them that I invented the U.S. Army Carbine that is in use today".

-Returning to Godwin, NC, after his travels for the movie, Williams was thereafter known as "Carbine Williams" and personally adopted the moniker.
+Returning to Godwin, N.C., after his travels for the movie, Williams was thereafter known as "Carbine Williams" and personally adopted the moniker.
 During newspaper, magazine, and radio interviews stimulated by the movie, Williams repeated his story as presented in Army Carbine: The Rifle that was Born in Prison.
-The fictional legend created by the publication of this story has continued to be the source for authors to this day.